Landish/frameworks/README.md

 ## Contribution

-Pull requests are welcome.
+PR's are welcome.
 Feel free to edit any necessary information about frameworks or their components.

 But, before you start contributing to this project.
 First clone this repo and install it's dependencies: